Categories

 How could I ever say “No”!
 “Yes”, I answered timidly.

-After riding my Honda 750cc from church back home, I said my own prayer, one that I meant with all my heart:
+After riding my Honda 750cc from church back home, I said my own prayer, one that came out of my own heart:

-I want to follow you, but that means… giving up the ladies!
+I want to follow you, but that means… giving up the girls!

-To me, this is impossible: It is like trying to lift myself off the ground by pulling on my own hair!
+For me, this is impossible: It is like trying to lift myself off the ground by pulling on my own hair!
+(I still had some hair on my head then!)

 “But now that I know that you are real… perhaps you can do a miracle to help me.